-The Exchange believes that its proposal is consistent with Section 6(b) of the Act41 in general, and furthers the objectives of Section 6(b)(5) of the Act42 in particular, in that it is designed to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in facilitating transactions in securities, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act44 in general, and furthers the objectives of Section 6(b)(5) of the Act45 in particular, in that it is designed to promote just and equitable principles of trade, to foster cooperation and coordination with persons engaged in facilitating transactions in securities, to remove impediments to and perfect the mechanism of a free and open market and a national market system and, in general, to protect investors and the public interest.
 The Plan requires the Exchange to establish, maintain, and enforce written policies and procedures that are reasonably designed to comply with applicable quoting and trading requirements specified in the Plan.
 The proposed rule change is designed to comply with the Plan, reduce complexity and enhance System resiliency while not adversely affecting the data collected under the Plan.
-In addition, the proposed rule change, as amended by this Amendment No. 1, ensures that order types and system functionality are consistent across the Control Group and all three Test Groups.
+Therefore, the Exchange believes that the proposed rule changes are reasonably designed to comply with applicable quoting and trading requirements specified in the Plan and, as discussed further below, other applicable regulations.

-41 15 U.S.C.
+44 15 U.S.C.
 78f(b).

-42 15 U.S.C.
+45 15 U.S.C.
 78f(b)(5).